Essential email DNS records and how to set them up

 NS (Name Server) records help identify the DNS server name that is authoritative for a particular domain.
 In layman’s terms, it identifies the server that contains the domain’s DNS records so that the browser, or whatever is querying the DNS, can find the domain’s IP address.
 Once again, the NS record is another mechanism that ensures email messages are delivered to the correct server.

-6. DMARC record
+6. BIMI record

 BIMI (Brand Indicators for Message Identification) is another optional protocol.
 BIMI doesn’t do anything to your email infrastructure to improve your email deliverability, but it does help to make you more identifiable and trustworthy as a sender.